Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Validation of the Network

 \subsection{Equilibrium Comparison}

-As a first step of validating our new sulfur network, we chose to consider our results when considering only thermochemistry, with no disequilibrium chemistry.
+As a first step of validating our new sulfur network, we chose to consider our results when only allowing thermochemistry, with no disequilibrium chemistry.
 We compare to the analytical equilibrium output of FastChem, a chemical equilibrium solver produced by \cite{Stock2018}.
 In this comparison, we chose to compare a hot Jupiter atmosphere model with an isothermal temperature of $1400\, \mathrm{K}$.
 The results of this are shown in Figure \ref{fig:Equilibrium1400KSulfur}, where we display only the important sulfur species for comparison.
 We have a near perfect match compared to the analytic output for every species except for \ce{HS}, which we slightly under-produce, and \ce{OCS}, which we slightly over-produce.

 We expect the causes for these slight dissimilarities to be due to differences in the thermochemical constants we use to reverse our reaction rates.
-We use the NASA9 polynomials from Burcat \footnote{http://garfield.chem.elte.hu/Burcat/burcat.html} to calculate our Gibbs free energy, while \cite{Stock2018} drew theirs from thermochemical databases, e.g., \cite{Chase1998}.
+We use the NASA7 polynomials from Burcat \footnote{http://garfield.chem.elte.hu/Burcat/burcat.html} to calculate our Gibbs free energy, while \cite{Stock2018} drew theirs from thermochemical databases, e.g., \cite{Chase1998}.

 Overall, it can be seen that the thermochemistry of our sulfur network is an excellent match to the analytical solution of FastChem.
 The slight differences seen between the two models are not large enough to significantly impact the chemistry occurring in the atmosphere.
-Additionally, the difference would not be detectable to observations.
+Additionally, at a practical level, the difference seen between the models would not be detectable with present observations.